SharePoint/sp-dev-docs/docs/sp-add-ins/create-a-cloud-business-add-in-that-uses-the-sap-gateway.md

 2. In the left menu, click  **Websites**.

+> [!NOTE]
-     **Note**  You'll use this web site to host the SharePoint provider-hosted add-in for the SellerDashboard.
+> You'll use this web site to host the SharePoint provider-hosted add-in for the SellerDashboard.

 3. In the command bar at the bottom of the page, click  **New**.